Akhila-04-03/PRODIGY_ML_02/README.md

 # PRODIGY_ML_02
  # Introduction
- Customer Segmentation using K-Means Clustering
+ Customer Segmentation using K-Means Clustering.
  This project aims to segment customers into different groups based on their shopping trends.

 # Dataset
 https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python